 This essay aims to present similar and opposite sides of cats and dogs keeping, feeding, and caring.
 It will compare and contrast all aspects of these animals as pets.
 Its goal is to help people understand whether cats or dogs suit their character and everyday routine as a pet.
-This essay will help the readers make a wise choice considering all similarities and differences between these animals keeping.

 A human domesticated both cats and dogs hundred years ago.
 Thus, both cats and dogs are bred in captivity.
 They are easily trained for hygiene and primary owner’s orders and rules since early age.
 Consequently, if a person aims to teach a pet to pee, eat or sleep in the particular place, it will do it without problems after some training.
 Of course, young age is the best period for training pets.

 Besides regular daily feeding, both cats and dogs require frequent combing and washing, as only sphinx cats and dogs are furless.
 The other breeds have fur.
 It can be shorter or longer, but without proper care, fleas will settle not only in it but in the whole area around.
 Moreover, both species of animals cast their coat.
 Therefore, the owners should be ready to clean their living space carefully and regularly to keep it tidy.